 We have driven a handful of electric restomods for our sister site, Motoring Research: everything from a David Brown Mini eMastered to a Bentley S2 Continental by Lunaz.
 The first thing that strikes you is the cost of an electrified classic car.
-Prices for the Mini start from £150,000, while the Bentley is a cool £500,000 – including the donor vehicle and a bare-metal restoration to better-than-new condition.
+Prices for the Mini start from £150,000, while the Bentley was a cool £500,000 – including the donor vehicle and a bare-metal restoration to better-than-new condition.

 Not cheap, then, but it’s worth remembering that new electric cars are more expensive than their petrol and diesel counterparts.
-Take the Vauxhall Corsa: you can buy one with a petrol engine for less than £20,000.
-Yet the electric version starts from £32,500 and tops out at £37,000.
+Take the Vauxhall Corsa: you can buy one with a petrol engine for less than £19,000.
+Yet the electric version starts from £26,900 and tops out at £35,100.
 That’s a lot of cash for a small car.

 Even so, the process of converting a classic car to electric power doesn’t provide a more affordable alternative.
-On the contrary, you’ll need the equivalent of a new Corsa Electric if you want a company to convert a car on your behalf.
+On the contrary, you’ll need to spend the equivalent of a new Corsa Electric if you want a company to convert a car on your behalf.
 And that’s likely to be just the start…

 Think you can do the job at home?
 Think twice.
 A DIY EV conversion requires knowledge and expertise beyond the realms of most home mechanics, not to mention the significant safety considerations of working with high-voltage electrics.
 A specialist such as Electrogenic will handle all of this, plus the paperwork required to make the car road-legal.